free genealogy since 1996

 Bush, Rev. Crystal

 Possibly the first woman bishop in Fort Wayne. pastor of New Zion Tabernacle Church, 1835 Spring Street.
 Bush served in FWCS as principal at Scott Academy except for 2003-2005, when she was principal at then-Geyer Middle School from New Fort Wayne woman bishop enjoys roles as pastor, educator by Kevin Kilbane published April 28, 2014 in The News-Sentinel newspaper.

 Became friends with Tom Kelley, owner of several local car dealerships.
 Played golf many times at Sycamore Hills.

-- Owner of Fort Wayne dealership, friend of George H. W. Bush shares memories with video published December 1, 2018 WKJG Fort Wayne's NBC TV station
+- Owner of Fort Wayne dealership, friend of George H. W. Bush shares memories with video published December 1, 2018 Fort Wayne's NBC Focused on the Fort originally WKJG

-- TOM KELLEY SHARES MEMORIES OF GEORGE H. W. BUSH with video on WFFT.com Fox 55 television.
+- TOM KELLEY SHARES MEMORIES OF GEORGE H. W. BUSH with video on Fox 55 Fort Wayne.

 Bushnell, Scott M.

 Born in Poughkeepsie, New York on February 12, 1947 to John and Alice Bushnell, he died September 10, 2017, age 70, of St. Joe.
 A Fort Wayne historian, he wrote several books including Hard News, Hardfelt Opinions: A History of the Fort Wayne Journal Gazette, Historic Photos of Fort Wayne, Historic Photos of Indiana.